Political Notebook: State auditor speaks to Rowan Democrats during virtual breakfast - Salisbury Post

 U.S. Sen. Thom Tillis announces nearly $120 million in FEMA funding for the state

-On Thursday, U.S. Sen. Thom Tillis, R-NC, announced the U.S. Department of Homeland Security’s Federal Emergency Management Agency (FEMA) is awarding North Carolina a supplemental grant of $119.7 million to provide financial assistance to those who have lost wages due to the pandemic.
+On Thursday, U.S. Sen. Thom Tillis, R-N.C., announced the U.S. Department of Homeland Security’s Federal Emergency Management Agency (FEMA) is awarding North Carolina a supplemental grant of $119.7 million to provide financial assistance to those who have lost wages due to the pandemic.

 FEMA’s grant will allow North Carolina to provide those unemployed due to COVID-19 an extra $300 per week on top of their regular unemployment benefits.
 Part of the state’s $1.1 billion package of federal CARES Act funding, passed by the General Assembly and signed into law earlier this month, includes a $50 increase in weekly unemployment benefits without using any of the state’s unemployment insurance fund.